avcoder/comp2105-week04/presentationNotes.md

 - ...this
 - So you just put transition: and place all your values in there
 - Question: is the order important?
-Take a few minutes to determine the answer to that.
+- Do codepen: Take a few minutes to determine the answer to that.
 Jumble things around.